amacdougall/alanmacdougall-dot-com/content/resume/_index.md

 * Developed the canvas-based card-display module which currently powers every aspect of the core business: desktop web, mobile web, the iOS app, and the image rendering pipeline
-* Designed and updated the underlying database tables, Rails models, and API routes
+* Designed and updated the underlying database tables, models, and API routes
 * Over 500 Github pull requests worth of features, bugfixes, and refactorings

 **Senior Developer**, The Phoenix Group, 2007–2011

 A digital agency in Long Island.
 Implemented many fascinating interactive marketing experiences.
-Ask me for some war stories.
+Ask me for some war stories. ...nobody ever actually asks me for the war stories, but there are some good ones!
+Ever heard of SAX?

 **Freelance Web Developer**, 2000–2007